learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 If you don't, setting up an autoscaler allows the application to scale automatically without manual intervention.

-You only need to define few rules.
+You only need to define a few rules.

 ## Exposing application metrics